NAME

 Author name.
 Can be used both for the authors of the program, function, or driver documented in the manual, or for the authors of the manual itself.
 Requires either the name of an author or one of the following arguments:

-The opposite of -split.
+.
+The effect of

 Examples: